 If your award terms and conditions include a retention requirement, please review that condition carefully prior to the conclusion of the award.
-If you have any questions regarding the retention requirement, please contact your COPS Office Grant manager at 800-421-6770 or via e-mail at AskCopsRC@usdoj.gov.
+If you have any questions regarding the retention requirement, please contact your COPS Office Grant manager via e-mail at AskCopsRC@usdoj.gov.